Kim Kardashian, Beyonce Enjoy Champagne Together At Serena William's Wedding Despite Kanye West, Jay Z Feud

 While many assumed that Kim and Beyonce would avoid each other at Serena Williams’ wedding, this wasn’t the case as the pair appeared to be “more than cordial” during the ceremony.
 Witnesses told E!
 News that the “Lemonade” singer and Keeping Up With the Kardashians star hung out at the VIP bar together, where they enjoyed a glass of champagne.

-Although it remains unclear when Jay Z and Kanye West’s feud started, it was presumed to have escalated after Kanye’s on stage meltdown last year during his St. Pablo tour.
+Although it remains unclear when Jay Z and Kanye West’s feud started, it was presumed to have escalated after Kanye’s onstage meltdown last year during his St. Pablo tour.
 At that time, he accused Beyonce of refusing to perform at the 2016 MTV Video Music Awards unless her music video for “Formation” won Video of the Year.

 It was followed by Kanye West breaking ties with Jay Z’s music streaming company Tidal, wherein he alleged that the company still owes him around $3 million.
 It was said that Kanye’s The Life of Pablo album, which exclusively debuted on Tidal, brought in 1.5 million new subscribers to the relatively new music platform.
 The “Famous” rapper was supposed to get a bonus for his contribution, but Tidal allegedly failed to tender payment.